saveourtool/save-cli/README.md

 ```

 ## SAVE output
-Save now support different formats of test result output: `PLAIN` and `JSON`.
+Save supports several formats of test result output: `PLAIN` (markdown-like table with all test results), `PLAIN_FAILED`
+(same as `PLAIN`, but doesn't show passed tests) and `JSON` (structured representation of execution result).
 The format could be selected with `--report-type` option.

 ## Purpose of Static Analysis Verification and Evaluation (SAVE) project
 Usage of [static analyzers](https://en.wikipedia.org/wiki/Static_program_analysis) - is a very important part of development each and every software product.